notqmail/notqmail.org/Roadmap.md

 notqmail is a fork of netqmail-1.06.
-Prior releases of netqmail and qmail are available to branch from, with additional branches for published, noteworthy patches to netqmail-1.06.

 The notqmail release roadmap:

 # [[1.07|notqmail-1.07]]
 ## Fix broken builds